eBay/tsv-utils/docs/ToolReference.md

 * Weighted sampling: Value in the interval [0,1].
 Distribution depends on the values in the weight field.
 It is used as a partial ordering.
 * Distinct sampling: An integer, zero and up, representing a selection group.
 The sampling rate determines the number of selection groups.

 The specifics behind these random values are subject to change in future releases.
-At present no changes are planned or expected.

 **Options:**